-I HADN’T PLANNED on writing a sequel.
-I actually hadn’t planned on writing much after getting my memoir, Train Gone, out of my system.
-But something happened.
+I HADN’T PLANNED on writing a sequel, or anything much after getting my memoir, Train Gone, out of my system.

 When I set up my website and began writing blogs, I didn’t think I’d publish a book.
 I was just getting shit out, you know?
 While I was in the rewriting and editing phase of the memoir I hadn’t initially planned to publish, I received a message from a Jehovah’s Witness (J-Dub) I used to know.

 I thought she was getting in touch to maybe say hi or tell me she’d just left the Truth.
 But that wasn’t at all why she sent the message.

 She said she’d stumbled upon my website and was appalled.
 She asked how I could possibly say the things I was saying, how could I write what I was writing?
 And why was I so angry?
 She further stated that, since we were from the same area and grew up going to the same Kingdom Hall, she didn’t understand how my experiences could have been so different from hers.

 I was speechless.
 “How could our experiences be different?”
 Um, we’re two different people.
 I was raised by Deaf parents that I interpreted for all the time.
 I have four older brothers.
 I couldn’t believe that her blinders were on so tight.
 I couldn’t believe she wasn’t able to understand that people, regardless of how much they might have in common, have different experiences happening inside them.
 Clearly, it didn’t occur to her that two people could look at the same painting, watch the same movie, play with the same My Little Pony, or read the same book and feel something completely different.